Baptist Church of Mizoram: Mission fund

 The ZBM (as its previous name) had only Rs.
 12.50p (Rupees twelve and fifty paisa) in its initial stage.
 Now the BCM Mission budget of 2012 - 2013 has grown to Rs.11, 79, 78,000.00(Rupees eleven crore seventy-nine lakhs and seventy-eight thousand).

 Schools and students

 At present Mission Committee runs 54 mission schools within and outside Mizoram, of which 10 are High Schools, 5 Middle Schools, 39 Primary Schools and having around 6500 students.

-Beliefs
+Affiliation

 BCM is a member of the Baptist World Alliance.

 Education

-Academy of Integrated Christian Studies (AICS)
+Academy of Integrated Christian Studies

-The Academy of Integrated Christian Studies (AICS) is a BD Level theological institution established by the Baptist Church of Mizoram in 2000 under the leadership of Prof. Dr. R.L.Hnuni.
+The Academy of Integrated Christian Studies (AICS) is a BD Level theological institution established by the Baptist Church of Mizoram in 2000 under the leadership of Prof. Dr. R. L. Hnuni.
 This institution offers several programs such as Theological Training, Missionary Training, Ministerial Training, Music Training and Research and Development.
-The institution is located in Shekina Hill.
+The institution is located in 'Shekina Hill.